TheSkyentist/arXivBot/README.md

 ## Security Note

 Your arXiv password is stored in plain text in params.yaml.
 Do not share this file and consider deleting it after use.

----

-Let me know if you want this inserted into your README.md.